 Cash strapped high school athletics programs are exploring new ways of generating funding.
-Rocklin High School near Sacramento, Calif., recently installed a new digital scoreboard with a Watchfire video display to provide a better live experience for fans and to give sponsors and supporters a way to advertise.
+Rocklin High School near Sacramento, Calif., recently installed a new fixed digit scoreboard with a Watchfire video display to provide a better live experience for fans and to give sponsors and supporters a way to advertise.

 Rocklin High School, near Sacramento, Calif., has a new state-of-the-art scoreboard with a digital video display in its football stadium, thanks to the involvement of the local business community and active parents of student athletes.

 The 15’ x 35’ scoring system was designed and installed by Hupp Signs & Lighting and includes a Watchfire digital display.
 The Watchfire LED video display is designed for outdoor use featuring high-resolution images.
 It can display full-motion video at up to 60 frames per second and is being used to display live video and advertising during events.

 Watchfire consulted with Rocklin High School on the project and worked hand-in-hand with Hupp Signs to provide a system that met the goals of the school’s athletic programs.
 “I work exclusively with Watchfire for electronic displays,” said Joe Hupp, owner of Hupp Signs & Lighting.
 “Watchfire is a great company to work with.
 Their signs are high quality.
 Out of all the vendors we work with, they are the best.”

 Rocklin High School is using the digital sign to generate advertising revenue for the school from sponsors, as well as to incorporate learning opportunities for students.
 “We used to sell team sponsorships and recognize sponsors on banners in the stadium.
 Now, our sponsors get terrific exposure on the video board at all our home games,” said Dave Stewart, Rocklin High School’s assistant principal and athletic director.